mkobuolys/flutter-design-patterns/assets/markdown/strategy.md

 ### IShippingCostsStrategy

-An interface which defines methods and properties to be implemented by all supported algorithms.
+An interface that defines methods and properties to be implemented by all supported algorithms.

 ```
 abstract interface class IShippingCostsStrategy {